ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-94. Which of the following statements holds true?
+Q. Which of the following statements holds true?
 1. In stochastic gradient descent we first calculate the gradient and only then adjust weights for each data point in the training set.
 2. In stochastic gradient descent, the gradient for a single sample is not so different from the actual gradient, so this gives a more stable value, and converges faster.
 3. SGD usually avoids the trap of poor local minima.
 4. SGD usually requires more memory.

 <details><summary><b>Answer</b></summary>